Meet Our Physicists

 Robert P. Kirshner

-Robert P. Kirshner is an astronomer, Chief Program Officer for Science for the Gordon and Betty Moore Foundation, and the Clownes Research Professor of Science at Harvard University.
-He has worked in several areas including the physics of supernovae, supernova remnants, the large-scale structure of the cosmos, and the use of supernovae to measure the expansion of the universe.
+Robert P. Kirshner is an astronomer and the Executive Director of the TMT International Observatory, striving to build the Thirty Meter Telescope.
+He is also Research Professor of Astrophysics at Caltech and Clowes Professor of Science emeritus at Harvard.
+He has worked in several areas including the physics of supernovae, supernova remnants, the large-scale structure of the cosmos, and the use of supernovae to measure the expansion history of the universe.

 Kirshner received his A.B. magna cum laude in Astronomy from Harvard College in 1970, where he also won a Bowdoin Prize for Useful and Polite Literature.
 He earned his Ph.D., also in Astronomy, from the California Institute of Technology (Caltech) in 1975.
-Kirshner then worked as a postdoc at the Kitt Peak National Observatory, before joining the faculty at the University of Michigan, where he rose to become Professor and Chairman of the Astronomy Department, helped to build the 2.4 meter Hiltner Telescope, received an Alfred P. Sloan Fellowship, and won the Henry Russel Award.
+Kirshner then worked as a postdoc at the Kitt Peak National Observatory, before joining the faculty at the University of Michigan, where he rose to become Professor and Chairman of the Astronomy Department, helped to build the 2.4 meter Hiltner Telescope, received an Alfred P. Sloan Fellowship, and won Michigan’s Henry Russel Award.

 In 1985, he moved to the Harvard Astronomy Department as Professor of Astronomy (1985–2016), where he served as Chairman of the Department from 1990-1997 and as the head of the Optical and Infrared Division of the Center for Astrophysics | Harvard & Smithsonian from 1997-2003.
-He was appointed Clownes Professor of Science in 2001, Master of Quincy House, one of Harvard’s undergraduate residences, from 2001-2007 and Harvard College Professor (2004–2009).
+He was appointed Clowes Professor of Science in 2001, Master of Quincy House, one of Harvard’s undergraduate residences, from 2001-2007 and Harvard College Professor (2004–2009).
 He helped Harvard join the Magellan Observatory in Chile and the Giant Magellan Telescope project.

 Positions Held